 - 2Using the scale, weigh out your coffee grounds to your desired dose.
 We suggest using 18-20 grams for bolder flavor, but anywhere between 14-22 grams works.

-- 3Place this measured ground coffee in your espresso machine’s portafilter and tam, level, and brew as you would typically do.
+- 3Place the measured coffee grounds in your espresso machine’s portafilter and tam, level, and brew using boiling water as you would typically do.